seanbell/opensurfaces-segmentation-ui/README.md

 #### POST data

 When a user submits, the data will be sent back to the same URL via an HTTP post.
-On success, the client expects a JSON response
+On success, the client expects a JSON response.
+It will then notify the MTurk server that the task is completed.
+For more details, see `example_project/segmentation/views.py`.

-The POST will contain these extra fields corresponding to data sent by the task
+When a user submits, the POST will contain these extra fields:
-window:
 <pre>
 	results: a dictionary mapping from the photo ID (which is just "1" in this example) to a list of polygons.
 Example:
 		{"1": [[x1,y1,x2,y2,x3,y3,...], [x1,y1,x2,y2,...]]}.

 	time_ms: amount of time the user spent (whether or not they were active)

 	time_active_ms: amount of time that the user was active in the current window

 	action_log: a JSON-encoded log of user actions

 	screen_width: user screen width
 	screen_height: user screen height

 	version: always "1.0"

 	If the user gives feedback, there will also be this: